Spring Snowballs and Hearts? Yes! with more Zoologies....

 Urban Zoologies need to be buried in somebodies time capsule.
 They are always popping up in cute projects.
 Brittany Wheeler created these Boutique Diaper Wipe Cases.
 So adorable!
 We love the trim around the edge.
 You can find these for sale at Crafty Mom Boutique on Etsy.
 Click Here for link

 So, Leisha and I were talking about creating fun blocks out of basic blocks.
 This is the snowball block.
 Essentially you sew a smaller square to each of a larger square's corners creating an octagon shape.
 You see this block in several quilts.
 We were talking about how if you join them together you could make a flower.....Walaaaa...and Leisha did.
-Notice that one of the square is different than the background fabric and that forms the center of the flower.
+Notice that the center square is different than the background fabric and that forms the center of the flower.
 Leisha used her red, pink, and green scraps left over from another quilt.
 She only had to buy butterfly fabric for the backing.
 Smart girl!
 This would be a great stash buster!

 Of course I am giving you close ups so that you can see her beautiful quilting.
 See how there are 4 snowballs to each flower?